salaamahtech/salaamahtech.github.io/Documents/pages/ML - Supervised Learning.md

 	- ### Types of Supervised Learning
 	  background-color:: green
 		- **Classification**
-			- For a given input, the output predicted is from a small, finite number of possible outputs (*output categories or output classes*). e.g., Email spam filtering has only 2 possible outputs - spam or not.
+			- For a given input, the output predicted is from a small and finite number of possible outputs (*output categories or output classes*). e.g., Email spam filtering has only 2 possible outputs - spam or not.
 		- **Regression**
 			- For a given input, the output predicted is from a infinite number of possible outputs. e.g., House price prediction
 	- ### Benefits of Supervised Learning